Bridgetown Port of Call

 Bridgetown is fairly small and most attractions are within walking distance in the city centre.
 Attractions further afield like the rum factories are best reached by taxi.
 There are car rental facilities right outside the cruise terminal for visitors who want to explore on their own.

 There are many interesting attractions in Bridgetown, ranging from museums and historical buildings to exciting events like horse racing and cricket matches.
 A number of lush gardens provide a great place for a picnic, or you can go underground exploring the caverns of Harrison's Cave by electric tram.
-Some of the most popular attractions in Bridgetown though, are the tours of the cigar factories and rum distilleries in town, including the famous Mount Gay Rum Distillery.
+Another fun activity popular with most tourists are the tours of the cigar factories and rum distilleries in town, including the famous Mount Gay Rum Distillery.

 Waterfront Café - Bajan influenced café serving great Creole stir-fries